Volvo XC60 Recharge hybrid performance, engine & drive

 Volvo XC60 Recharge hybrid electric motor, 0-62mph and acceleration

-There are three powertrain options for the XC60 Recharge, although all are based around a 2.0-litre four-cylinder petrol engine driving the front wheels and an electric motor driving the rear.
-The T6 setup makes 340bhp total, the T8 manages 390bhp and the T8 Polestar Engineered top the range with 405bhp.
+There are two powertrain options for the XC60 Recharge, although both are based around a 2.0-litre four-cylinder petrol engine driving the front wheels and an electric motor driving the rear.
+The T6 setup makes 345bhp total, while the T8 manages to produce 448bhp.
 That’s as much power as the latest hot hatchbacks, so even though the Volvo is a little heavier, performance is still rapid.
-The T8 will accelerate from 0-62mph in 5.5 seconds, but top speed is limited to 112mph for safety reasons.
+Models equipped with the T6 powertrain will do 0-62mph in 5.7 seconds, however T8 models will accelerate from 0-62mph in 4.9 seconds.
+Top speed for all models is limited to 112mph for safety reasons.

 However, with that electric motor supporting the petrol engine, there’s lots of easily accessible acceleration at any speed.
 It’s most noticeable off the line and at low speed, where the motor fills in for the engine until it can deliver maximum performance.
 There’s a strong surge of acceleration on even half throttle, and as long as you keep it like this, refinement is good.

-Ask for everything from the plug-in hybrid setup and the petrol engine starts to get more vocal, with a nasally drone.
-It’s not unbearable and is only a small price to pay given the performance on tap, but it's occasionally at odds with the car's character.
-At motorway speeds the XC60 is particularly quiet and comfortable, though.
+Ask for everything from the plug-in hybrid setup and the petrol engine starts to get more vocal, but the engine is a little quieter and it manages the shift between pure-electric and hybrid running a little more smoothly than the plug-in hybrid Audi Q5.
+At motorway speeds, the XC60 is particularly quiet and comfortable.

 In electric mode, there’s enough low-down power to drive around town without troubling the petrol engine – and not at a snail’s pace, either.
 The XC60 delivers decent acceleration from just its electric motor.
 This also means it’s very quiet, as the petrol engine is off and not making any noise, while other noise from outside is well suppressed.